zhangrengang/SOI/README.md

 ## Installation ##
 #### conda ####
-You can install the environment using [conda](https://anaconda.org/):
+You can install the environment and the lasest verion using [conda](https://anaconda.org/):
 ```
 git clone https://github.com/zhangrengang/orthoindex.git
 cd orthoindex